mylofi/local-data-lock/BUNDLERS.md

-# Deploying Local-Data-Secure WITH A Bundler
+# Deploying Local-Data-Lock WITH A Bundler

 This project has non-ESM dependencies, which unfortunately cannot be *bundled* in with your other app code.
 Modern bundlers unfortunately don't out-of-the-box support configurations that can handle such a situation.